walkerleigh/home-assistant.io/source/more-info/backup-emergency-kit.markdown

 ## Changing the encryption key

-The first time when you set up your backups an encryption key is be generated.
+The first time when you set up your backups, an encryption key is generated.
 But you can generate new ones.
 Old backups will still have the generated encryption key, but new backups will use the encryption key you defined yourself.

 ## I lost my backup encryption key - how can I retrieve it?